-Of the Authority's fiscal year 2010-11 revenues (excluding other financing sources), 49% came from a dedicated quarter cent sales tax approved by the voters in 1996.
+Of the Authority's fiscal year 2011-12 revenues (excluding other financing sources), 52% came from a dedicated quarter cent sales tax approved by the voters in 1996.
 This tax was originally intended to sunset in 2012, but the voters approved making this quarter cent sales tax permanent in 2008.
 The balance of the Authority's revenues come from local contributions, property tax collected in the County unincorporated areas designated for libraries, bequest income, donations and fees and fines.
 Sales tax revenues are driven by the general health of the local economy.
-Sales tax revenue increased during fiscal year 2010-11, but is not expected to increase in fiscal year 2011-12.
+Sales tax revenue increased during fiscal year 2011-12, but is not expected to increase significantly in fiscal year 2012-13.
 Property tax collections had been strong in the past, but the drop in property values due to the poor housing market and budget transfers from the State have also had a negative impact on the library budget.
-In response to such declining revenues in the past couple of years, the Authority has enacted such actions as employee layoffs, work furloughs, less spending on books and reductions in branch hours.
+In response to primarily declining revenues in prior years, the Authority had enacted such actions as employee layoffs, work furloughs, less spending on books and reductions in branch hours.
 The Library Joint Powers Authority Board, anticipating a continued poor economy, is engaged in a financial planning process in which it hopes to set priorities for future library growth and spending.
-In April of 2011, the Library Joint Powers Authority approved a new service model for the library system which is aimed at changing how services are delivered, improving technology at the branches, building up reserves and increasing branch hours.
+In fiscal year 2011-2012, the Library Joint Powers Authority implemented a new service model for the library system which is aimed at changing how services are delivered, improving technology at the branches, building up reserves and increasing branch hours.

-IX.
+VIII.
 Requests for Information